 - Tap water is not safe to drink.
-We recommend you use only bottled, filtered, or boiled water for drinking and brushing your teeth throughout this trip. - During your adventure, you will receive one complementary bottle of water each day at your lodgings, and during safari days, you'll also receive a second complementary bottle of water in your safari vehicle.
+We recommend you use only bottled water for drinking and brushing your teeth throughout this trip. - During your adventure, you will receive one complementary bottle of water each day at your lodgings, and during safari days, you'll also receive a second complementary bottle of water in your safari vehicle.
 Additional bottled water is available for sale in the lodges.
 Prices vary, but generally fall in the \$3-4 range for a one-liter bottle.
-Carry a bottle in your daypack at all times. - Before you buy a bottle, inspect it to make sure the cap is sealed properly.
-Carry a handkerchief to dry the tops of bottled drinks before and after opening. - Please note that the boiled water can have a faintly smoky taste. - At most lodges it is safe to use ice in your drinks, but check with your Trip Experience Leader first.
+Carry a bottle in your daypack at all times. - Bottled drinks and hot drinks that have been boiled are safe to drink. - Before you buy a bottle, inspect it to make sure the cap is sealed properly.
+Carry a handkerchief to dry the tops of bottled drinks before and after opening.

+- Please note that the boiled water can have a faintly smoky taste. - At most lodges it is safe to use ice in your drinks, but check with your Trip Experience Leader first.